mszegedy/plea/story/ch-1.md

 "Alexey, are you even _listening_ to me?"

 "Sofia, who's coming to find me?
 This is very important.
 Can I take a car?
-Do I have to go to Shchavel' House, or can I go… literally anywhere else?"
+Do I have to go to Shchavel House, or can I go… literally anywhere else?"

 "I don't know, I don't know any other safe places and I don't know what kind of monsters are coming to get you.
 I don't know!
 They killed Mom like an hour ago and they're going to kill you too!"